-These prescribed (divine) commands are from the fundamental affairs of the Religion which Allaah commanded in every law [revealed to the Prophets and Messengers before Muhammad] because they comprise of an overall benefit in every era and place, therefore they cannot be abrogated just as a foundation of the religion [cannot be abrogated].
+These [divine] commands are from the fundamental affairs of the Religion which Allaah commanded in every law [revealed to the Prophets and Messengers before Muhammad], because they comprise of an overall benefit in every era and place, therefore they cannot be abrogated just as a foundation of the religion [cannot be abrogated].
 And for this reason Allaah [The Most High] commanded us -in Surah An-Nisaa Aayah 36- to fulfil them.
 Allaah [The Most High] said:

 وَاعْبُدُوا اللَّهَ وَلَا تُشْرِكُوا بِهِ شَيْئًا ۖ وَبِالْوَالِدَيْنِ إِحْسَانًا وَبِذِي الْقُرْبَىٰ وَالْيَتَامَىٰ وَالْمَسَاكِينِ وَالْجَارِ ذِي الْقُرْبَىٰ وَالْجَارِ الْجُنُبِ وَالصَّاحِبِ بِالْجَنبِ وَابْنِ السَّبِيلِ وَمَا مَلَكَتْ أَيْمَانُكُمْ ۗ إِنَّ اللَّهَ لَا يُحِبُّ مَن كَانَ مُخْتَالًا فَخُورًا

-Worship Allah and join none with Him in worship, and do good to parents, kinsfolk, orphans, Al-Masakin (the poor), the neighbour who is near of kin, the neighbour who is a stranger, the companion by your side, the wayfarer (you meet), and those (slaves) whom your right hands possess.
-Verily, Allah does not like such as are proud and boastful.[Soorah An-Nisaa: Ayah: 36]
+Worship Allah and join none with Him in worship, and do good to parents, kinsfolk, orphans, Al-Masakin [the poor], the neighbour who is near of kin, the neighbour who is a stranger, the companion by your side, the wayfarer [you meet], and those [slaves] whom your right hands possess.
+Verily, Allaah does not like such as are proud and boastful.[Soorah An-Nisaa: Ayah: 36]

 Few Reminders From Surah Al-Baqarah Ayah 83:

-[لَا تَعْبُدُونَ إِلَّا اللَّهَ– Worship none but Allaah (alone)]; This is a command to worship Allaah [alone] and not to associate a partner with Him.
-All [righteous] deeds cannot be accepted if they are not [built] upon this foundation- a right of Allaah to be fulfilled by His slaves.
+[لَا تَعْبُدُونَ إِلَّا اللَّهَ– Worship none but Allaah (alone)]: This is a command to worship Allaah [alone] and not to associate a partner with Him.
+[Righteous] deeds cannot be accepted if they are not [built] upon this foundation.

-Then Allaah said: [وَبِالْوَالِدَيْنِ إِحْسَانًا – And be dutiful to parents]- Meaning: Be dutiful to parents by treating them kindly- in speech and action.
-This command [necessitates that] disobedience to parents is forbidden [i.e. as long as they do not command you to disobey Allaah and His Messenger] and it is forbidden to mistreat them.
+Then Allaah said: [وَبِالْوَالِدَيْنِ إِحْسَانًا – And be dutiful to parents]: Meaning: Be dutiful to parents by treating them kindly- in speech and action.
+This command [necessitates that] disobedience to parents is forbidden [i.e. when they command you with what is not in opposition to the command of Allaah and His Messenger] and it is forbidden to mistreat them.
 The absence of kind treatment can either be accompanied by evil behaviour, which is the greater crime; or it can occur without evil behaviour, which is also forbidden.
-Kind treatment is to be extended to kindred, orphans and the poor.
+[Also] kindred, orphans and the poor should be treated kindly.

-Allaah commanded Bani Israa’eel to establish the prayer and pay the Zakat because the prayer necessitates sincerity to The Only True Object of worship [Allaah] and Zakah necessitates kind treatment towards the servants of [Allaah].
-However, after they were commanded to fulfil these good and suitable commandments, they wilfully turned away from it, except a few of them.
+Allaah commanded Bani Israa’eel to establish the prayer and pay the Zakaat, because the prayer necessitates sincerity to The Only True Object of worship [Allaah] and Zakah necessitates kind treatment towards the servants of [Allaah].
+However, after they were commanded to fulfil these good and appropriate commandments, they wilfully turned away from it, except a few of them.